garrett928/collective-homelab-stacks/prometheus/README.md

 - Internal network prevents lateral movement between containers
 - Metrics endpoints can be secured with Traefik middleware (auth, IP restrictions, etc.)

-# XCP-NG Prometheus Exporter
-I'm using an exporter for XCP-NG from this repo, https://github.com/MikeDombo/xen-exporter.